 Job 42:1

-The Bible says in Job 42:1-2, “Then Job answered the LORD, and said,[2]
+The Bible says in Job 42:1-2, “Then Job answered the LORD, and said,[2] I know

-thought can be withholden from thee.”
-The phrase in verse 2 that says “thou canst do every thing,”
+can be withholden from thee.”
+The

-God it is good to have that truth on your mind.
+mind.
 Jesus said, “With God all things are possible.”
-Job also said

-confess.
+truth when you confess.
 The word “confess” means to say the same thing as.
 In

-other words to say the same thing that God says about your deeds or thoughts.
+other words, to say the same thing that God says about your deeds or thoughts.

 When you sin, you admit that you should not have done what you did, you are